zincsearch/zincsearch-docs/docs/concepts.md

 # Concepts

-Zinc is a search engine that allows you to search for your own data when uploaded in Zinc.
+ZincSearch is a search engine that allows you to search for your own data when uploaded in ZincSearch.
 Think of it as "Google" or "Bing" search, but just for your own data.

-Zinc allows you to index your (json) documents and allows to do full text search.
+ZincSearch allows you to index your (json) documents and allows to do full text search.

 E.g. You can insert: